-Note: This post has been edited for accuracy after I received some helpful, very kind feedback from Tiffany Alexandria of Choochoo-ca-Chew.
+Note: I have edited this post for accuracy after I received some helpful, very kind feedback from Tiffany Alexandria of Choochoo-ca-Chew.
 Thank you for calling me in about my mistake!
 I hope these edits hit the spot.

 This tofu recipe is inspired by one of my favorite takeout dishes: Kung Pao Tofu.
 This is my home-spun version, using ingredients that are a little bit easier to find at the supermarket.
 Basically, this is me trying to save money on delivery.

-It includes some substitutions and shortcuts to simplify the recipe and uses ingredients that most people can find at a regular grocery store.
-If you’re looking for something more authentic, this may not be the recipe for you.
+It includes some substitutions and shortcuts to simplify the recipe.
+It also uses ingredients that most people can find at a regular grocery store.
+If you're looking for something more authentic, this may not be the recipe for you.